 What is the difference between Counselling and Psychotherapy?

-In the UK, there is no legally recognised distinction between these terms.
+In the UK, there is currently no legally recognised distinction between these terms.
 Counselling and Psychotherapy are umbrella terms that cover a range of Talking Therapies.
 A usual rule of thumb is that Counselling is short-term treatment that focuses on a specifc area of your life that’s causing difficulties.
 Psychotherapy usually refers to a deeper exploration of who you are, and what matters to you.
 Psychotherapists usually have completed Post-Graduate Training.
 I offer both Counselling and Psychotherapy and can tailor our approach to what works for you.

 What training and qualifications do you have as a Therapist?